Bebe Stores confirms payment card security breach

 Bebe is the latest retailer to fall prey to hackers.

-Previous victims included Home Depot Inc (HD.N), Target Corp (TGT.N), Sears Holdings Corp (SHLD.O) and Michaels Stores Inc.
+Previous victims included Home Depot Inc, Target Corp, Sears Holdings Corp and Michaels Stores Inc.

 Bebe said online transactions were not affected.